 Cliff Majersik is the executive director of the Institute for Market Transformation (IMT), a national nonprofit organization that is laser-focused on increasing energy efficiency in buildings to save money, drive economic growth, reduce harmful pollution, and tackle climate change.
 Under his guidance, IMT is a recognized trailblazer in the energy efficiency field across the globe for igniting greater investment in energy-efficient buildings.
 Cliff is a pioneer of energy efficiency concepts in appraisal, codes, and building performance policy that have gained national prominence.
 His advice is often sought on developing legislation, and he frequently serves as a keynote speaker and industry judge.
 A LEED Accredited Professional, Cliff holds a bachelor’s of arts degree in political economy from Williams College.
 You can follow Cliff on Twitter at @IMTCliff.

-Michael Morford is the President of VertiPrime Services and a National Security Fellow for the Truman National Security Project.
+Michael Morford is a National Security Fellow for the Truman National Security Project.
 He is known for his research on the Water-Energy Nexus and efforts with clean water technology.

 During a 15-year career on Wall Street, Michael focused on the energy sector.
 A 2003 Iraqi War veteran of the U.S. Army where he was a 2011 recipient of the Douglas MacArthur Leadership Award 2-time State of Louisiana Junior Officer of the Year.
 Michael has his BS in Engineering and MBA from Tulane University.